COVID-19 nearly killed this office furniture startup; turning to home offices may save it – TechCrunch

 But Branch says its manufacturing partners — two in the U.S. and three in China — are nonetheless being kept busy at the moment.
 In fact, Hayes says business is suddenly so brisk that the company’s most popular chair — a $279 ergonomic number — won’t be available again until September.
 They can’t make it fast enough.

 It’s a problem for a company that promises speedy service.
 But it’s one Hayes will happily take over the alternative.
-“Offices aren’t going away, but working from home isn’t going to be frowned upon anymore. ” Instead, he says, “A lot of white-collar employees will be working from the office just two days a week.
+“Offices aren’t going away, but working from home isn’t going to be frowned upon anymore.”
+Instead, he says, “A lot of white-collar employees will be working from the office just two days a week.

-That Branch. can “now sell them two chairs has, strangely, been a gift to our own employees.”
+That Branch can “now sell them two chairs has, strangely, been a gift to our own employees.”